furkanaslan71/Grass_field_with_wind/README.md

 # Computer Graphics II - Homework III
 <!-- insert final images -->
 ## Grass Blade Generation
 Generating grass blades from vertices is straightforward with the geometry shader stage.
 We can just render a simple triangle from the input vertex, a little offset vertex, and a vertex that is at the top of the input vertex with a height of grass blade height we choose.
-For example, we can do something likes this in geometry shader (simplified):
+For example, we can do something like this in geometry shader (simplified):

 ```glsl